-Whichever route you take, make sure you know how to save and organize receipts for taxes — the last thing you want is to not have the documents you need to defend yourself during an IRS audit.
+Whether you tackle your own taxes or leave them to a professional preparer, make sure you know how to save and organize your receipts — the last thing you want is to not have the documents you need to defend yourself during an IRS audit.

 Self-employed individuals should consider using QuickBooks or similar accounting software, according to Bonnie Lee, an enrolled agent and owner of Taxpertise in Sonoma, California.

-“The scope of an audit of a small business is reduced considerably when the auditor discovers that adequate books and records, checkbook reconciliation and all other bookkeeping tasks are being performed on professional software by a professional accountant,” said Lee.
+“The scope of an audit of a small business is reduced considerably when the auditor discovers that adequate books and records, checkbook reconciliation and all other bookkeeping tasks are being performed on professional software,” said Lee.

 Keep your gross receipts because they show the income for your business, which you must include when you file your taxes.
 Gross receipts to save for taxes can include: